Urban Mobility

 Mayors

-Commit to being a fossil-fuel-free streets city.
-Join more than thirty mayors around the world who have committed to transforming their cities towards fossil-free mobility by 2030.
-You can read their declaration here.
+Commit to being a fossil-fuel-free street city.
+Join more than thirty mayors around the world who have committed to transforming their cities towards fossil-free mobility by 2030 and read their declaration over at C40 Cities.

 Companies